GluuFederation/docs-ce-prod/docs/source/installation-guide/persistence.md

 The optional third type of line, `bucket.<>.mapping: <comma_separated_second_level_names>` gives instructions for which bucket should store specified entries.
 The value here is the RDN value of the second level in the LDAP tree.

-The table below specifies the list of entry types which applications store in buckets:
+The table below specifies the list of entry types that applications store in buckets:

 | Bucket | Entry Type |
 | --- | --- |